JPMorgan seeks incentives to build new headquarters in Manhattan - NY Times

-City and state officials are negotiating with JPMorgan Chase & Co (JPM.N) over a potential deal involving the bank building a vast $6.5 billion (4.04 billion pounds) corporate campus with two high-rise towers in the new commercial district on the Far West Side of Manhattan, the New York Times reported.
+Oct 17 City and state officials are negotiating with JPMorgan Chase & Co over a potential deal involving the bank building a vast $6.5 billion corporate campus with two high-rise towers in the new commercial district on the Far West Side of Manhattan, the New York Times reported.

 The talks, which involve one of the largest real estate complexes for a single company in New York City history and a large package of incentives for the biggest U.S. bank, have reached a feverish state after nearly falling apart this week, the report said. (nyti.ms/1CxU1D5)